Xilinx/xup_vitis_network_example/NetLayers/README.md

 These metrics can can be clear by writing `0x1` to the register `debug_reset_counters`, be aware that this is global event and all probes are clear.

-The `NetworkLayer` class in the `[vnx_util.py](../Notebooks/vnx_utils.py)` file provides the `getDebugProbes` property that returns a dictionary with the current value of the probes.
+The `NetworkLayer` class in the [vnx_util.py](../Notebooks/vnx_utils.py) file provides the `getDebugProbes` property that returns a dictionary with the current value of the probes.

 Below you can find the probes and their description.
-For more information about the offset address of each of them, please refer to [kernel.xml](kernel.xml) file.
+For more information about the offset address of each of them refer to the [kernel.xml](kernel.xml) file.

 ### Receiving Path